wendelloliveiradev/design-patterns/src/behaviorals/strategy/README.md

 # Character Attack Strategy

-This repository solves a problem of multiples similar action code inside a single class with strategies.
+This repository solves the problem of having to change the algorithmn used in runtime, without filling the code with conditionals.

 ## The Problem: